 The browser lets you sync your bookmarks, tabs, locations, and other data to another chrome browser on a different computer or a mobile phone only if you login into chrome with a google account.
 It also helps you backup your passwords, plugins, browsing history and other things.

-There’s nothing big to worry about it’s just few simple tweaks for privacy.
+There’s nothing big to worry about it’s just a few simple tweaks for privacy.
 Take a look at the image below.
-There are few information that reaches google servers without you noticing.
+There is some information that reaches google servers without you noticing.
 Let’s take care of it.

 These settings you see below in the image are enabled by default and give the browser the unlimited power to collect any information and send it to google servers until you manually take a look and correct it.
 Let’s take a look at each of them one by one and understand what it all does.

-These screenshots of settings page was taken on chrome ver : “75.0.3770.142 Official Build (64 Bit) which is the latest at the time of writing.
+These screenshots of settings page were taken on chrome ver: “75.0.3770.142 Official Build (64 Bit) which is the latest at the time of writing.

 1. Autocomplete Searches and URLs

-This option when enabled, sends cookies and searches from the address bar and search boxes to default search engine which is Google in this case.
-So any web address you enter, reaches the google servers even when you do not want that.
+This option when enabled sends cookies and searches from the address bar and search boxes to the default search engine which is Google in this case.
+So any web address you enter reaches the google servers even when you do not want that.